mouse-reeve/recipes/markdown/scones/oat_scones.md

  - Stir in oates and currants or chocolate chips.
  - Add buttermilk and stir until the dough just comes together.
  - Transfer to a lightly flowered surface and knead a few times, then pat into a circle.
 Cut the circle into wedges, and place on a baking sheet.
  - Bake for 15-18 until lightly browned.
-Tranfer to a wire rack to cool.
+Transfer to a wire rack to cool.

 > Source: http://www.joyofbaking.com/CranberryOatScones.html